 In addition, HR Connect has a range of employment information and advice.
 Staff can also ask questions specific to their own employment circumstances by contacting the HR Operational team through the HR Connect help desk which is open daily and available to all staff either by email on firstname.lastname@example.org or by telephone on 0330 041 4694 (Option 2).

-Work is also underway to identify a number of Speak Up Champions across NHS Forth Valley to support the new whistleblowing standards and provide wider support, guidance and advice to local staff.
-Speak Up Champions will act as confidential contacts to provide a safe space for you to discuss your concerns and to give you the information you need.
-They will also have the knowledge and skills to help you to raise your concern with the appropriate manager.
+A number of Speak Up Ambassadors have also been appointed to support the new whistleblowing standards and provide wider support, guidance and advice to local staff.
+Speak Up Ambassadors also act as confidential contacts to provide a safe space for you to discuss your concerns and to give you the information you need.
+They will have the knowledge and skills to help you to raise your concern with the appropriate manager.

 Bringing your complaint to the Independent National Whistleblowing Officer (INWO)